-Rule 1) Buy (go long) when the current market price turns greater than the 50 day EMA.
-Once you go long, you should stay invested till the necessary sell condition is satisfied
+Rule 1) Buy (go long) when the current market price turns greater than the 50 days EMA.
+Once you go long, you should stay invested till the necessary sell condition is satisfied.

-Rule 2) Exit the long position (square off) when the current market price turns lesser than the 50 day EMA
+Rule 2) Exit the long position (square off) when the current market price turns lesser than the 50 days EMA.

-Here is a chart that shows the application of the trading system on Ambuja cements.
-The black line on the price chart is the 50 day exponential moving average.
+Here is a chart that shows the application of the trading system on Ambuja cement.
+The black line on the price chart is the 50-day exponential moving average.

-Going by the trading system, we stay invested till we get an exit signal, which we eventually got at 187, marked as [email protected] This trade generated a profit of Rs.22 per share.
+We stay invested by the trading system till we get an exit signal, which we eventually got at 187, marked as [email protected] This trade generated a profit of Rs.22 per share.

-The next signal to go long came at [email protected], followed by a signal to square off at [email protected] This trade was not impressive as it resulted in a profit of just Rs.4.
-However the last trade, [email protected], and [email protected] was quite impressive resulting in a profit of Rs.50.
+The next signal to go long came at [email protected], followed by a signal to square off at [email protected] This trade was not as impressive as it resulted in a profit of just Rs.4.
+However, the last trade, [email protected], and [email protected] were quite impressive, resulting in a profit of Rs.50.